verrazzano/docs/content/en/docs/guides/lift-and-shift/lift-and-shift.md

 ### Deploy to Verrazzano

-After the application image has been created, there are several steps required to deploy a the application into a Verrazzano environment.
+After the application image has been created, there are several steps required to deploy the application into a Verrazzano environment.

 These include:
 1. Creating and labeling the `tododomain` namespace.
 1. Creating the necessary secrets required by the ToDo List application.
-1. Deploying MySQL to the `tododomain` namespace.
+1. Creating the Verrazzano components such as Service, Deployment, and ConfigMap required by the MySQL instance in the `tododomain` namespace.
+1. Updating the `vz-application.yaml` file to enable the Verrazzano MySQL components in the ToDo List ApplicationConfiguration to deploy as Kubernetes objects.
 1. Updating the `vz-application.yaml` file to use the Verrazzano MySQL deployment and (optionally) expose the WebLogic Server Administration Console.
 1. Applying the `vz-application.yaml` file.